 Nashville, N.C. is the oldest of the thirteen Nashvilles in the United States.

 When Nash County was created from Edgecombe County in 1777, a county seat was required.
 The same act which set up Nash County directed Duncan Laman, Nathan Boddie, Matthew Drake, Edward Clerick, and Arthur Arrington to contract with workmen to build a courthouse, a prison, and stocks.
-(Boddie and Drake have streets named after them adjacent to the block the courthouse sits upon today).
-The initial settlement of Nashville began at that.
+Boddie and Drake have streets named after them.
+The streets border the block the courthouse sits upon today.

-Construction for the county’s first courthouse began in 1777 and was completed in 1778 with Nashville then being referred to first as Nash Court House by Peach Tree Creek in many stories and later simply referred to as Nash Court House in records.
-The Town began to be referred to as Nashville shortly before 1780 and became a thriving settlement by 1780 gaining a post office in 1805.
-This name was meant to honor General Francis Nash who was killed during the Revolutionary War.
-An interesting side note is that of all of the Francis Nash Towns, Cities, and Counties’ name sakes, Nashville, NC is the only one he ever visited.
-The Town of Nashville had grown substantially and as such was officially incorporated by the General Assembly in 1815 as the first incorporated Town in Nash County.
+Construction for the county’s first courthouse began in 1777.
+It was completed in 1778 with Nashville being referred to as Nash Court House by Peach Tree Creek in many stories and records.
+Later it was referred to as Nash Court House.
+The Town began to be referred to as Nashville shortly before 1780.
+This name was to honor General Francis Nash who was killed during the Revolutionary War.
+Nashville became a thriving settlement by 1780 gaining a post office in 1805.
+The Town of Nashville was officially incorporated as the first Town in Nash County by the General Assembly in 1815.